-EPISD requires a current physical examination for each student participating in the following extra-curricular activities: athletic programs, marching band, and cheerleading.
+EPISD requires a current physical examination for each student participating in the following extracurricular activities: athletic programs, marching band, and cheer-leading.
 The physical examination must be administered on or after the last Friday in May of a yearly calendar.
-All participants of the above activities must have the completed and current physical examination on file prior to participation in an athletic class, practice session, or tryout session.
+All participants of the above activities must have the completed and current physical examination on file before participating in an athletic class, practice session, or tryout session.

-Child Find
+Child Find -

-Child Find is the process of locating, identifying and referring, as early as possible, all individuals (birth-21 years) who are in need of an Early Intervention Program or Special Education services.
+Child Find is the process of locating, identifying and referring, as early as possible, all individuals (birth-21 years) who need an Early Intervention Program or Special Education services.
 To receive services, the individual must meet the eligibility guidelines outlined in the Individuals with Disabilities Education Act (IDEA) and reside within the boundaries of the El Paso Independent School District.
 For more information, call or visit your neighborhood public school or call (915) 230-2825.